Edward Neale Wigg

 Edward Neale Wigg (1847 – 12 December 1927), commonly referred to as E. Neale Wigg, was a prominent Australian businessman.
 He operated a successful bookshop and stationers started by his father, known as ES Wigg & Son, and later was a major investor or director in many important Australian mining companies, notably BHP.

 Early life

-Wigg was born in Warwickshire, son of Edgar Smith Wigg (7 June 1818 – 15 October 1899) of Tunstall, Suffolk.
+Wigg was born in Warwickshire, England, son of Edgar Smith Wigg (7 June 1818 – 15 October 1899) of Tunstall, Suffolk.
 The family emigrated to Australia in May 1849, and Edgar founded a successful stationery and book shop at 12 Rundle Street, Adelaide.

 Edward and his younger brothers Alfred and Henry studied at John Lorenzo Young's Adelaide Educational Institution.

 Bookselling interests

 Edward joined his father’s business in 1867, when it became known as ES Wigg & Son.
 They bought out rival Charles Platts, becoming South Australia's largest bookseller.
 The Wiggs soon resold Platts' shop to John Howell, who died a few years later.
 ES Wigg & Son expanded its manufacturing facilities, opened another shop in Apollo Place, and added artists' supplies and educational material to its catalogue.
 They expanded their manufacturing facilities, opened another shop in Apollo Place, and added artists' supplies and educational material to their catalogue.

 By 1885, the elder Wigg retired.
 William Laidlaw Davidson (1853-25 October 1924), who married his daughter Mary Jane Wigg (born 6 April 1860) on 1 September 1885, became manager.
 E. Neale Wigg remained head of the business.
 ES Wigg & Son opened branches in Broken Hill, Perth, Fremantle and Kalgoorlie.
 In 1904, it built a factory at 79-85 Port Road, Thebarton.

 In 1910, E. Neale Wigg sold his interest in the company to the Davidson family, who retained the business name.
 In 1921, ES Wigg and Son moved to new premises at 65-69 Grenfell Street, on the Coromandel Place corner.